 The students feel empowered when they use green screens.
 Initially, we partnered with older students so they could teach my second graders how to use green screens.
 As the year progressed, my students were using the green screens with ease.
 Then they had the opportunity to act as leaders because they showed kindergarten and first-grade friends how to use green screens too.
 The students love to create!
 They are constantly coming up with new ways to express and share their ideas.

-You recently had the chance to present at ISTE 2019.
+You recently had the chance to present at ISTE.
 What was your session about?
 Can you tell us about your experience presenting?

 My presentation had prizes and support from FlipGrid, Nearpod, Padcaster, DoInkTweets, ChatterPix, CreationCrate, and RoboKind.
 We had a great time!
 The best thing (for me) was that people were still connecting with me after my presentation.
 I was so happy to hear about how they are using green screens in their classrooms.

 Also, at ISTE, I had the chance to meet the creators of DoInk and the creator of Padcaster.
 These are some of my favorite green screen tools so it was an amazing opportunity.
 DoInk is easy for students to use in the classroom.
 The creator of Padcaster, Josh Apter, has a background in creating movies so he created a quality tool that is easy to use.
 Of course, I had to check-out the Marvel exhibit that was at the Franklin Institute.
 I love the green screen tricks that are used in their movies.
 I had to play with the filters using Apple Clips, and transform into a comic book character too.
 Obviously, I had a blast at ISTE!
-It was so great to have so many wonderful people in my home state #ISTEinPA!
+It was so great to have the chance to meet and talk to so many wonderful people involved in education.

 Many schools are using green screen in a more traditional filmmaking setting - morning announcements, filmmaking clubs, journalism, etc. How did you decide to incorporate green screen into other subject areas, such as English, where green screen might not be such an obvious fit?